chef/chef-vault/README.md

 To set 'client' as the default mode, add the following line to the knife.rb file. knife[:vault_mode] = 'client'

+To set a default 'vm' name, add the following line to the knife.rb file. knife[:vm_server_name] = 'default-node-name'

 NOTE: chef-vault 1.0 knife commands are not supported!
 Please use chef-vault 2.0 commands.

 ### Vault